mtgjson/mtgjson-website/docs/getting-started/index.md

 For example, a [Set](/data-models/set/) Data Model is the model used in the `data` property for `AllPrintings.json`.
 With this, a object of data about card Sets are returned using the [Card (Set)](/data-models/card-set/) Data Model - which has its own unique property values based on the Set it was defined in.

-::: info An Even Closer Look
+::: tip An Even Closer Look

-Here is a reduced payload of the model as an example:

 ```TypeScript
 {